olive2003/microbitcoco/README.md

-# CooCoo Package for Microsoft PXT
+# CooCoo Package for Banbao

 The github address of the package is https://github.com/alsrobot-microbit-makecode-packages/CooCoo The maintenance staff of the package is https://github.com/lzl525898